WoodWing/csde-components-boilerplate/docs/OVERVIEW.md

         ...
     },

-    // Default component's name on pressing Enter
+    // Default component's name on pressing Enter.
     defaultComponentOnEnter: 'component-identifier'
 }
 ```

-See the following sub sections for details:
+See the following subsections for details:

 * [Components](COMPONENTS.md)
 * [Groups](GROUPS.md)